WilliamAvila/nightbird/README.md

 * Developers need the freedom to choose css framework.
 * Tests are more than coverage, they guide design.
 * Refactoring code should be painless.
+* No matter how large the project gets, it should still be a joy to work with.

 ## Installation
 -Open your terminal and run the following command: